 Since PTSD can create an overwhelming amount of stress, it is important to focus on relaxing and easing this stress.
 There are a variety of relaxation exercises that you can follow such as meditation, massage, yoga, deep breathing, etc.

-If you do suspect you have PTSD it is crucial that you do get professional help.
+If you do suspect you have PTSD you must get professional help.
 The sooner you get it treated the easier your recovery will be.
 PTSD is not a sign of weakness but you will need to learn to accept what happened as a part of your life.
 Learning to confront a traumatic event can be tough and is much easier with professional help.
 Ignoring or pushing away any memories of the event can make your PTSD worse.
-You can seek support through organisations such as PTSD UK and the NHS
+You can seek support through organisations such as PTSD UK and the NHS.

 Anxiety